csa-teachers-help/pratice-problem-basic/README.md

 ### Objective 4 - Branching from the master
 Description of how to branch from the `master` in `IntelliJ`.
 Expectation is students have more than one branch when working on projects.
 They merge branches into master at the end when submitting only the master branch is graded.

+**Note** For this practice I would suggest the following branching as it allows for decent practice.
+A `dev` branch off of the master.
+Then each method gets its own branch off of the `dev`.
+As these methods are completed they should be merged to the `dev` for testing.
+If the methods test well then merge into the `master`.
+You could add a `testing` branch between the method branches and the `dev` depends on how much practice you want to give.
+While there are some "standards" to branching each company will have different requirements and ways to do it so practicing and find a flow that works best for you and your students is suggested.

 ## Quest Requirements

 ### Objective 1 - The methods